Click here to learn more.

 dog did not.

-dog was getting very defensive when Alexis was around.
+“We noticed the dog was getting very defensive when Alexis was around.
 He would growl and stand between her and our son.
 His hair would stand up on the back of his neck and we knew something was up,” Jordan told

 The suspicious parents decided to place an iPhone under the couch to record what was happening in the house while they were at work.
 The horrifying audio revealed that Khan, who’d been taking care of Finn for five months, was cursing at and slapping the baby when he cried, according to court documents.